Metadata.

 In practice, this pragma encourages Internet Explorer to more closely follow the specifications.

-elements with an http-equiv
+For meta elements with an http-equiv

 attribute in the X-UA-Compatible state, the

-attribute must have the value "IE=edge
+content attribute must have the value "IE=edge".

 User agents are required to ignore this pragma.

-There must not be more than one meta
+There must not be more than one meta element with any particular state in the

 document at a time.